 Preventing the Spread of constantly mutating Global Infectious Diseases

 Viruses such as influenza constantly mutate making it difficult to accurately predict each year’s virus variants.
 Most conventional vaccines target highly mutating surface structures, a method that provides suboptimal protection, especially in vulnerable populations such as the elderly.

 Osivax is pioneering a universal vaccine which will uniquely empower both the B-cell and the T-cell immune responses.
 Osivax will combine its best-in-class T-cell component with conventional flu vaccines to fully empower both arms of the immune system.

 Thanks to its oligoDOM® technology, Osivax’ vaccines can trigger a T-cell immune response that targets internal and invariant parts of a virus to provide universal protection against both current and future virus strains or variants.

-The innovative oligoDOM® technology, an improved self-assembling VLP approach, targets internal and invariant parts of viruses in a very powerful way
+The innovative oligoDOM® technology, an improved self-assembling Nanoparticles approach, targets internal and invariant parts of viruses in a very powerful way

 Randomized, Double-Blind, Reference-Controlled, Phase 2a Study Evaluating the Immunogenicity and Safety of OVX836, A Nucleoprotein-Based Influenza Vaccine.